ansamant/hca-video-library/README.md

 ### Pending Tasks
-> 1. Bringing uniformity to to all card elements in the front page, currently cards can be rendered in different sizes
-> 2. Conduct thorough testing.
+> 1. Conduct thorough testing.
-> 3. Introduce Pagination to allow for more videos to be viewable by the end user.
+> 2. Introduce Pagination to allow for more videos to be viewable by the end user.
-> 4. Add Design to Alert box
-> 5. Provide Error Handling to API calls.

 ## For any questions contact:
 Aditya Samant